 The goal is to cut the portfolio to around 420 food halls and 180 full-line stores by 2028.
 Over 60% of the firm's £578m capital spending in the last financial year went into stores and other property.

 The website, through which one-third of fashion, home and beauty is sold, has been described as tough to navigate and bland.
 Analysts at Investec and Deutsche Bank describe M&S's tech platforms as outdated and "cobbled together".
-In August 2025 M&S announced plans to spend £340m building a 1.3m-square-foot automated distribution centre for food, the biggest such investment in its history.
+M&S has announced plans to spend £340m building a 1.3m-square-foot automated distribution centre for food, the biggest such investment in its history.

-On April 18th 2025 M&S detected a cyber-attack.
+In April 2025 M&S detected a cyber-attack.
 Most systems had to be switched off; the website was down for around six weeks.
 M&S estimated it lost £300m ($405m) in operating profit, roughly one-third of its annual total.
 The attack was attributed to Scattered Spider, which also hit the Co-op and Harrods.
 According to Reuters, Tata Consultancy Services (TCS), an Indian contractor, was the "means of access" in the hack; TCS also works with the Co-op and with Jaguar Land Rover, with which it shares a corporate parent.
-In June, after the attack, a TCS director told shareholders that "no TCS systems or users were compromised".
-Consumer sentiment around M&S improved slightly after the attack, according to Kantar.
+A TCS director later told shareholders that "no TCS systems or users were compromised".
 M&S's resilience insurance underwrote roughly a third of the £300m in lost business.

 M&S holds a 50% stake in Ocado Retail, a loss-making online grocer, acquired in 2019.
 In the last financial year M&S posted a £250m non-cash impairment on the stake.